 MIS Development Process with System Development Life Cycle

-However, they are times when off the shelf, software does not meet the business requirements.
-The solution to this problem is custom made software.
+However, there are times when off-the-shelf software does not meet the business requirements.
+The solution to this problem is custom-made software.

 This tutorial will focus on the methodologies used to develop custom software.